 (c) The committee shall meet at least quarterly and at other times at the call of the chair.
 A majority of the voting members serving on the committee at a given time constitutes a quorum for the purpose of conducting business.

-(e) The Compensation Planning and Review Committee has powers and duties which include, but are not limited to, the following:
+(e) The Compensation Planning and Review Committee has powers and duties related to classified employee compensation programs which include, but are not limited to, the following: